 Although a funding ceiling is provided below, researchers are encouraged to request only the amount of funds needed to conduct their proposed research activities, rather than the maximum amount available.
 The number of grants awarded will be determined by the quality and size of the applicant pool as well as the availability of program funds.

 $1,000 funding ceiling for research conducted by a single student.

 The overall merit of the proposed research will be considered and evaluated by Dean of Research, working with a review committee chaired by the Director of the Office of Research & Sponsored Programs.

 The final selection will be made based upon the following general criteria:

 Since this grant opportunity is intended to support capstone research, students must have a dissertation or doctoral study proposal that has been approved by their committee as well as both URR and IRB approval.
-In light of this, the content of the grant application draws heavily from the approved proposal rather than requiring the applicant to write a new proposal.
+In light of this, the content of the grant application draws heavily from the approved proposal rather than requiring the applicant to write a new grant proposal.

 Copy of your approved dissertation/doctoral study from which you will be able to cut and paste relevant information (such as the abstract, problem statement, research question, etc.).

 Dollar amount you plan to request (maximum is $1,000 but you are not required to request the full amount).